 The FDA requires that recipients or their caregivers be provided a fact sheet before receiving any vaccination.
 The fact sheets are intended to help people make informed decisions about vaccinations.

-Influenza (flu) shots are now available for students, faculty, and staff at the Student Health Center Pharmacy.
+Influenza (flu) shots are available for students, faculty, and staff through the Student Health Center Pharmacy, typically starting in September and are usually available through March or April of the season.
 No appointment is needed.
 Walk-ins are welcome Monday through Friday from 9 a.m. to 4 p.m.

 Flu shots will also be available at a number of convenient locations across campus.
 The Student Health Center is partnering with departments around campus to offer convenient access to flu vaccines to the campus community.
 Check the events calendar for dates and times.